-- Setting policies and standards.
+- Set-up policies and standards.

-- Assigning responsibilities and authorities.
+- Assign responsibilities and authorities.

-- Establishing and promulgating procedures and guidelines.
+- Establish and promulgating procedures and guidelines.

-- Designing, implementing and administering specialized systems for managing records.
+- Designing, implementing, and administering specialized systems for managing records.

 - Authentic, reliable records allow management and employees to make correct and appropriate decisions and perform duties effectively and efficiently.

-- Well-managed records provide evidence of organizational policies, decisions, actions, and transactions, demonstrating the accountability and supporting transparency and openness.
+- Well-managed records provide evidence of organizational policies, decisions, actions, and transactions, demonstrating accountability and supporting transparency and openness.

-- Time is saved because filing systems are easy to use and well-structured and because records can be retrieved quickly and efficiently whenever they are needed.
+- Time saved because filing systems are easy to use and well-structured and because records can be retrieved quickly and efficiently whenever they are needed.

-- Duplicates and superseded versions of records are easily identified and destroyed as soon as possible, saving time and space and reducing the risk of confusion about which version is the most current.
+- Duplicates and superseded versions of records easily identified and destroyed as soon as possible, saving time and space and reducing the risk of confusion about which version is the most current.